rajeevkarn/cmem-docker/README.md

 - `README.md` this file
 - `artifacts/` folder that should hold the downloaded eLDS artifacts
 - `etc/` individual run-time configuration for the eLDS components

+## Datastore

+at the moment this orchestration will support the following datastores:

+* virtuoso (develop branch)
+* stardog (stardog branch)